Bob Shankly: Personal life

-He survived a major car accident in 1975, in which he, Jock Stein and another friend were seriously injured.
-Bob died from a heart attack at an SFA meeting on 5 May 1982.
-He was 72 years old, and his death came just one year after that of his younger brother Bill, who had also died from a heart attack.
+Shankly survived a major car accident in 1975, in which he, Jock Stein and another friend were seriously injured.
+He died from a heart attack at an SFA meeting on 5 May 1982.
+He was 72 years old, and his death came just under a year after that of his younger brother Bill, who had also died from a heart attack.
 A stand at Dens Park is named in Shankly's honour and he is a member of the Dundee hall of fame.